Yekuuun/unhooking/README.md

 Unhook is a base lib aiming to show different techniques to unhook NTDLL & use a proper version of it.

 > [!Note]
 > Consider using NTFUNCTIONS (Syscalls) for stealth.
-I only use base WinApi function for demo.
+I only used base WinApi function for demo.

 ## Techniques :

 - **Read from disk** : Read NTDLL from Disk.
 - **Map from disk**  : Map NTDLL from Disk.
 - **Suspended process** : Retrieve NTDLL from a newly created process in SUSPENDED_MODE.